darkwinTech/assignement-4/README.md

 shows confirmation messages, and stores submitted data in local storage for persistence.
 For Animations and Transitions, I added smooth fade-in effects to improve the user experience and make the website feel more engaging.
-Finally, for Error Handling and User Feedback, I implemented inline error messages for invalid or empty fields (such as the email input), displayed friendly messages when API requests failed with an option to retry, and included loading states “Loading a cute cat” text while data is being fetched.
+Finally, for Error Handling and User Feedback, I implemented inline error messages for invalid or empty fields (such as the email input), displayed friendly messages when API requests failed with an option to retry, and included loading states “Loading a cute cat” text while data is being fetched.</s>
 ## ✨ Features
 * Personalized Greeting: Displays a custom greeting message that updates based on the time of day and the stored username. <br></br>
 * Section Switching: Interactive buttons allow users to switch between different sections such as Skills and Education dynamically. <br></br>